Rubber Molding Guide: Types, Design & Industrial Applications

 Urethane

 Urethane is an organic elastomer with excellent tensile strength and environmental resistance.
-Urethan is often used as a sealing agent and protective layer.
+Urethane is often used as a sealing agent and protective layer.
 It can also be rubber molded into seals, grommets, and general-use parts.

 Silicone Rubber